Understanding the Difference Between a Paradigm Shift and Representation Change and Why It Matters

-The term “paradigm shift” has gained popular usage as a call to action to for transforming our business and our success.
+The term “paradigm shift” has gained popular usage as a call to action for transforming our business and our success.
 The term paradigm shift gained its roots in scientific discourse to describe the changing viewpoint or perspective about a problem or data.
-In business the term is used to describe a change in viewpoint or understanding, such as the brick and morter consumer electronic stores, such as Circuit City and Best Buy, who shifted from a merchandise to sa service model for business growth.
-A change in representation often occurs in a a paradigm shift, however there is a significant difference between the two.
-A paradigm shift, is not an active term, it is a descriptor – it describes that a viewpoint or understanding has changed, but now how, for by whom.
+In business, the term is used to describe a change in viewpoint or understanding, such as the brick and mortar consumer electronic stores, such as Circuit City and Best Buy, who shifted from a merchandise to a service model for business growth.
+A change in representation often occurs in a paradigm shift, however, there is a significant difference between the two.
+A paradigm shift is not an active term, it is a descriptor – it describes that a viewpoint or understanding has changed, but not how, or by whom.

 Representation change is the activity of you changing how you view and represent the world; it is an internal, self-driven, active process.
 It is how you newly look at a problem, how you have transformed your original thinking into a new perspective and understanding.
 Someone cannot change your representation for you – although they can help guide you.

 - Change your location.
-One company, in an effort to affect a great change in viewpoint, sent their US based team to Asia for 6 weeks to work on coming up with a new product.
+One company, in an effort to effect a great change in viewpoint, sent their US-based team to Asia for 6 weeks to work on coming up with a new product.
 The fact that almost everything would be different to them forced them to see even the simplest task in a new light.

 - Find a novice.
 Ask a friend who is not an expert on your topic and give them some data or example of your topic without your analysis or description.
 Then ask them to describe the problem/topic in their own words.
 The will certainly not see it the same way as you do.